 If you have been diagnosed with osteoporosis, you are certainly not alone.
 Conservative estimates suggest that no fewer than 200 million adults struggle with this condition.
 From a dental perspective, osteoporosis may affect whether or not you are an immediate candidate for dental implants in Greensburg, PA.
 However, even if you are told you cannot receive dental implants due to osteoporosis, you may be able to resolve the issue with bone grafts.

-How Osteoporosis and Oral Surgery Are Related
+How Osteoporosis And Dental Implants Are Related

 Why would osteoporosis come into play in terms of replacing teeth with dental implants?
 The answer is the involvement of the jawbone and surrounding facial bones.
 If the jawbone volume has been compromised by advancing osteoporosis, the bone cannot accept the dental implant.

-Of course, your oral surgeon will want to make sure that you are doing everything you can to manage your osteoporosis before beginning any surgical procedures.
-For instance, are you taking medications as prescribed by a physician?
-Have you made lifestyle changes including the foods you eat or how often you exercise?
 People with unmanaged, untreated osteoporosis are not good candidates for bone grafting until they develop behavioral patterns that will help them limit future bone loss.
 On the other hand, compliant osteoporosis patients will have a better chance of being accepted as dental bone graft candidates.

-Are You Ready for Dental Implants in Greensburg, PA?
+Are You Ready For Dental Implants In Greensburg, PA?

 You may have osteoporosis, but that does not mean you have to give up your dreams of replacing your missing teeth with state-of-the-art dental implants or implant-supported dentures.
 To get an opinion on your candidacy and options for dental implants in Greensburg, PA, why not make an appointment at The Facial Surgery Center with oral surgeon Dr. Edward J. Halusic right away?